Zac-Benattar/biomes/README.md

 # Biomes
 Simple demo game for a graphics coursework.
-Didn't score well due to not being able to run the code with a python webserver.
+Didn't score well due to not knowing the submission had to be run as a python package despite the coursework being based around three.js

 ## Installing and Running the System
 - Clone the repo into a local folder.